The Journey of Metallica from Death Magnetic to Beyond Magnetic

 Death Magnetic

-The songs on here felts fast and heavy like That Was Just Your Life, The End of the line, and Broken, Beat and Scarred.
+The songs on here felt fast and heavy like That Was Just Your Life, The End of the line, and Broken, Beat and Scarred.
 Broken Beat and Scarred feels like a song about overcoming a lot to survive in life.
 We all have been there.
 The Day That Never Comes feels like Metallica One or Fade to Black on here.
-The song is slow to heavy with emotion feel and at war.
+The song is slow to heavy with emotional feel and at war.
 All Nightmare Long felt the old gut punch of fast and heavy like your life is on a chase.
-Cyanide feels like another at war song and very fast heavy in battle.
+Cyanide feels like another war song and is very fast and heavy in battle.
 The Unforgiven 3 which is the third song in the series.
 1 is on the black album and 2 is on reload.
 But this version had the piano and had that same feel of judgment and being able to forgive.
-This song is definitely an emotion style of song.
+This song is definitely an emotional style of song.
 The Judas Kiss has that heavy style to it and feels like a kiss you will regret.
 Suicide and redemption ended up being an instrumental song.
-Which the first four albums had instrumental song and the first time since And Justice for All.
-My Apocalypse is fast and heavy and feels like you are on the running for dying.
+The first four albums had instrumental songs and the first time since And Justice for All.
+My Apocalypse is fast and heavy and feels like you are on the run for dying.
 Metallica has played every song off of this album and will play something off this album live up until modern today.
-Overall, the songs hold up to this day very good, and I will listen to a song off of this album to this day every now and then.
+Overall, the songs hold up to this day very well, and I will listen to a song off of this album to this day every now and then.

 Rock and Roll Hall Of Fame

-Metallica went in the Rock and Roll Hall of Fame in 2009.
-The whole band went in as in who played on studio.
-Basically James, Lars, Kirk, and Rob, as well as Jason, and Ray was there for his son, Cliff as appeared on stage to accept award and give a speech.
+Metallica entered the Rock and Roll Hall of Fame in 2009.
+The whole band went in as in who played in the studio.
+Basically James, Lars, Kirk, and Rob, as well as Jason, and Ray were there for his son, Cliff, who appeared on stage to accept an award and give a speech.
 Metallica played a couple songs and even one with Jason.
-Which was Jason first appearance since his exit in 2000.
+Which was Jason's first appearance since his exit in 2000.
 The setlist was two songs with Jason which were Master of puppets and Enter Sandman.
 The last song was The Train Kept A-Rollin' A tiny Bradshaw cover (w/ Jason Newsted, Jeff Beck, Jimmy Page, Joe Perry, Ron Wood, and Flea) to end their performance.
-A part of feels Dave should have gone in with Metallica but I understand why Dave wasn't inducted with the band.
+A part of me feels Dave should have gone in with Metallica but I understand why Dave wasn't inducted with the band.
 Hopefully the rock and roll hall of fame can get it right and induct Megadeth.
 I will say Metallica getting inducted in the Rock and Roll Hall of Fame was awesome and a huge moment for Metallica which the band definitely deserved.

 The Big 4